Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

 - There are about 5 million tackle football participants.
 That number has been declining dramatically since 2006.

-There are a number of reasons for the declining population in football.
+There are several reasons for the declining population in football.
 The most notable being the potential health risks for football players.

 Still, nearly two million people tuned in to each game.
-Not an insignificant number over the course of the entire event without a team involved.
+Not an insignificant number throughout the entire event without a team involved.

-Soccer fans are seen as some of the more passionate fan bases in the world.
-For club and country, fans go to great lengths to support their teams.
+Soccer fans are seen as some of the more passionate fan bases worldwide.
+Fans go to great lengths for clubs and countries to support their teams.

 Football also has fantastic fan bases.
-At the college level (especially Division-I) and in the NFL, sellouts are common.
+Sellouts are common at the college level (especially Division-I) and in the NFL.

-Stadiums are full of fan bases who love their team and they create a wonderful environment.
+Stadiums are full of fan bases who love their team and create a wonderful environment.

 Saturdays and Sundays in the fall, you can find a huge percentage of Americans watching football.

 Both sports have excellent fans in their own right.
-There is an inherent “us vs. them” complex that can be dangerous when passion turns into violence.
+An inherent “us vs. them” complex can be dangerous when passion turns into violence.

 Still, most fan interactions remain good.